Edward Millward: Welsh language

+Death

+Millward died on 18 April 2020 in Aberystwyth, Wales.
+Prince Charles paid tribute to Millward after his death:

+I have very fond memories of my time in Aberystwyth with Dr Millward over 51 years ago.
+While I am afraid I might not have been the best student, I learned an immense amount from him about the Welsh language and about the history of Wales.
+After all these years, I am forever grateful to him for helping foster my deep and abiding love for Wales, her people and her culture.

 In popular culture

 His autobiography, Taith Rhyw Gymro, was published in 2015.

 He was played by Mark Lewis Jones in the Netflix series The Crown where he is shown teaching the Prince of Wales Welsh.
-The episode entitled “Tywysog Cymru” (Prince of Wales) was praised for using the Welsh language in much of its dialogue, and was described as "incredibly useful" in promoting Welsh around the world.
+The episode entitled "Tywysog Cymru" (Prince of Wales) was praised for using the Welsh language in much of its dialogue, and was described as "incredibly useful" in promoting Welsh around the world.